 "Three years after the start of the clinical trial," Naldini said in a press release, "the results obtained from the first six patients are very encouraging: the therapy is not only safe, but also effective and able to change the clinical history of these severe diseases.
 After 15 years of effort and our successes in the laboratory, but frustration as well, it's really exciting to be able to give a concrete solution to the first patients."

 HIV infection can result in acquired immunodeficiency syndrome (AIDS), which doesn’t kill itself, but weakens the immune system so severely that something as trivial as a cold can be deadly.
-In the United States alone, AIDS reportedly killed nearly 450,000 people between 1981 and 2000, according to the Centers for Disease Control and Prevention (CDC).
+In the United States alone, AIDS reportedly killed nearly 450,000 people between 1981 and 2000, according to the (CDC).